 Timothy Fyffe enrolled in circus classes at a young age due to endless levels of energy and no medium to harness it.
 With this new outlet that catered not only to the physical but the creative aspects of the body and mind, Tim was able to channel this energy and discover his passion.

 Captivated by human movement and its limitless possibilities, finding a love for acrobatics came naturally.
-As the years passed, Tim’s dreams began to grow and as the growth continued, so too did the realization of their reality.
+As the years passed, Tim’s dreams began to grow and as the growth continued, so too did the realisation of their reality.
 Currently in his final year of training at the National Circus School of Montreal, Tim spends his time training all sorts of skills with a strong focus on hand-to-hand, movement and acrobatics.

 To create work that provokes feelings and encourages people to ask questions is a strong motivator for Tim.
 Tim joined Circa in 2016 and performed in the world premiere of Troppo at Brisbane Festival, before touring Europe with Beyond and on the Australian tour of Landscape with Monsters.